ILIASSSSSSSSK/KernelSHAP_for_SAC_Explainability_in_Human_Robot_Collaboration/scripts/README.md

 - shap_scatter_plots.py:

 It plots the scatter plot graphs of the 3 available actions showing the position of the EE during the execution of the games that makeup the test set, with the SHAP value of feature x as the colormap.
-It also plots the scatter plot graphs showing the EE’s $u_x$ values at positions x for the 3 available actions across the test set, in the case where the EE is left the target position.
+It also plots the scatter plot graphs showing the EE’s $u_x$ values at positions x for the 3 available actions across the test set, in two different cases: when the EE is left the target position and when the EE is right the target position.
 The colormap is the importance of the SHAP values.
-It
+Those graphs are ploted when the variable ```pos_sel``` is set equal to 0.
+When it is set equal to 1, analogous plots are generated for feature y and the EE's $uy$ values as a function of the y-position when the EE is above and below the target position, respectively.

+- K_cross_validation.py:

+It creates 5 different test sets (each containing 76 games) and 5 corresponding complementary background sets (each containing 344 games) in order to perform K-cross-fold validation with K=5.
+Then, SHAP_explainer.py is used to create 5 separate KernelSHAP explainers and to generate SHAP values from the corresponding test sets.

-- K_cross_validation.py
+- comapre_validation.py:

+For each fold, it calculates the mean SHAP value of each feature for each action when the feature values fell within specific intervals.
+The intervals were chosen such that the mean SHAP value of each feature is representative of that interval.
+It then compares the calculated mean SHAP values across the folds for each action and for each feature within the respective intervals.